 He turned to the UserTesting platform for two reasons.
 First, he knew it would be easy to design and launch a test and get results in a matter of hours.
 Secondly, he knew that UserTesting would allow him to uncover exactly how users felt in each scenario and pinpoint both when and why users felt that way by hearing them ‘think out loud’ and observing their exact behaviors after each situation.

 The team’s designer created three prototypes to compare reactions while users waited during the ID Verification process.
-Each design displayed different levels of information—limited information, some information, or detailed information—which were randomly assigned to each participant.
+Each design displayed different levels of information—limited information, some information, or detailed information—which were randomly assigned to each contributor.

 Which design would users like best?
 Which would give the user the most confidence while waiting?
 Would animations help or hurt the experience?
 These were some of the questions the team would soon have answered.